What other countries are doing

 NUMO has been promoting the siting process since its establishment in 2000.
 After the great Tohoku earthquake and Fukushima Daiichi accident, a range of discussions were held to reconstruct the geological disposal program at the government level.

 The Basic Policy Plan according to the Designated Radioactive Waste Final Disposal Act was amended in May 2015.
 This included a siting strategy in which the Government of Japan will play a proactive role by nominating “scientifically favourable areas” to assist in resolving the issue of high-level radioactive and TRU waste disposal.
-In addition, there is a plan to help regional populations, and the Japanese public as a whole, to understand the geological disposal program.
+In addition, there is a plan to help regional populations, and the Japanese public as a whole, understand the geological disposal program.
 A detailed geological map, including exclusion areas, was released in 2017 for public review and discussion.
-NUMO expects site selection by about 2025, with repository operation from about 2035.
+Initial site selection activities are underway in three communities.

 A flag of Russia